You just got a new Mac. A present to yourself for being oh so good.

 Is your Mac USB file and folder transfer dead from the word go?

-When you are trying to do a Mac Migration Assistant over USB.
+When you’re trying to use your Mac’s data Migration Assistant over USB.
 You’ve got your cable running between both your Mac’s and it won’t work.
 Check out these fixes!

 1. The first thing to look at is the USB cable you’re using.

 Unfortunately, the USB Thunderbolt cables you get in the box with your Apple devices.
 Like your iPhone, iPad and yes, even your MacBook Pro are Thunderbolt 2 spec cables.
-Fine for charging your devices but not for the kind of data transfer you’re doing.
+Fine for charging your devices.
+But not to migrate data.
+And use for the kind of data transfer you’re doing.

 You’ll need to buy (and they are not cheap) a full spec cable.
 Thunderbolt 3 or 4.
 Plus any adaptor you’re going to need for that cable and your old Mac.